bertkdowns/pyomo-replace/paper/paper.md

 n_{\text{degrees\ of\ freedom}} =  n_{\text{variables}} - n_{\text{constraints}}
 $$

 Model libraries such as IDAES provide the equations, and then all that is required is to specify enough variables that the number of variables equals the number of unknowns.
-This can be done by repeatedly fixing variables in a part of a model that is not already over-defined^[i.e you must fix variables that are part a dulmage-mendelson underconstrained set.], until the model is fully defined.
+This can be done by repeatedly fixing variables in a part of a model that is not already over-defined^[i.e You must fix variables that are part a Dulmage-Mendelson underconstrained set.], until the model is fully defined.

 Alternatively, if a set of state variables are already defined by the model library, the problem is already fully defined and there are zero degrees of freedom *by definition*.
-If a problem requires a variable to be fixed that is not a state variable, an appropriate^[i.e a state variable that would be part of the dulmage-mendelson overconstrained set if the other variable was fixed and nothing was unfixed] state variable must be unfixed too.
+If a problem requires a variable to be fixed that is not a state variable, an appropriate^[i.e A state variable that would be part of the Dulmage-Mendelson overconstrained set if the other variable was fixed and nothing was unfixed] state variable must be unfixed too.

 ## Self-Documentation